se-tuebingen/oopsla-2022-artifact/STEP-BY-STEP.md

 > In our implementation of System C, we infer almost all necessary boxing and unboxing operations.
 However, in the paper, for exposition we refrain from doing so.

 The examples we provide are interactive - they can be typechecked, edited and ran.
+Similar to the paper, in our IDE implementation, inferred capture sets are highlighted in blue.
-They lack capture sets which were highlighted in blue in the paper - typechecking the examples will indeed display capture sets corresponding to the ones from the paper.
+That is, typechecking the examples (and inferring capture sets) will indeed display capture sets corresponding to the ones from the paper.
-Moreover, removing `box` and `unbox` from the examples will keep them typecheckable.
+Moreover, removing explicit `box` and `unbox` from the examples will keep them typecheckable.

-As we point out in the paper (Section 4), our implementation of System C extends the formal calculus with type polymorphism, mutable state and objects.
+As we point out in the paper (Section 4), our implementation of System C extends the formal calculus with type polymorphism, mutable state, and objects.
+Mutable state is illustrated in an additional [case study](https://se-tuebingen.github.io/oopsla-2022-artifact/casestudies/regions.html).

 ### Suggested Steps for Evaluation